 In addition, they make “palm boxes“, meant to be held to the hand with a strap instead of mounted on a tripod.
 You can also purchase the palette/panel holders separately, without the panel carrier and outer box.

-I note that, among others, James Gurney, who is a dedicated plein air painter as well as a talented studio painter and illustrator, uses an Open Box M pochade box, and recommends it strongly.
-I have a high regard for Gurney’s expertise, and I take his recommendation as a major seal of approval.
+I note that, among others, James Gurney, who is a dedicated plein air painter as well as a talented studio painter and illustrator, uses and recommends an Open Box M pochade box.
+I have a high regard for Gurney’s expertise.
 Gurney’s blog, Gurney Journey, has a number of posts in which you can see good shots of his Open Box M pochade box in use.

 EASyL Versa pochade boxEASyL and ProChade